egarim/SyncFramework/README.md

 - SyncFramework for Entity Framework Core

-If you want to learn more about data syncronization you can checkout the following blog posts:
+If you want to learn more about data synchronization you can checkout the following blog posts:

 1. Data synchronization in a few words - https://www.jocheojeda.com/2021/10/10/data-synchronization-in-a-few-words/